 Pearl Harbor National Memorial – Honolulu, Hawaii

-If you find yourself on the beautiful island of Oahu, you won’t want to miss a visit to the Pearl Harbor memorial, which commemorates the attack by the Japanese on December 7, 1941 that launched the United States into WWII.
-I visited this site last year, and here you can not only learn of the history of Pearl Harbor, the invasion and the war; but you can even take a boat tour that departs from the site and takes visitors out into the harbor to view some of the sunken battleships and memorial markers for the ships that were sank, and the thousands of lives lost, on that fateful morning.
+If you find yourself on the beautiful island of Oahu, you won’t want to miss a visit to the Pearl Harbor memorial, which commemorates the attack by the Japanese on December 7, 1941, that launched the United States into WWII.
+I visited this site last year, and here you can not only learn of the history of Pearl Harbor, the invasion, and the war; but you can even take a boat tour that departs from the site and takes visitors out into the harbor to view some of the sunken battleships and memorial markers for the ships that were sunk, and the thousands of lives lost, on that fateful morning.
 View my full post about Pearl Harbor here.

 1845 Wasp Blvd.
 Bldg.
 176